 Insurance finance income and expenses comprise changes in the carrying amounts of groups of insurance contracts arising from the effects of the time value of money, financial risk, and changes therein.
 IFRS 17 requires an accounting policy decision as to whether to recognise all finance income or expense in profit or loss, or whether to disaggregate the income or expense that relates to changes in financial assumptions into other comprehensive income.
-Finance income and expense has been included in profit or loss for all insurance products except for the Company's protection business where it has been disaggregated between profit and loss and other comprehensive income.
+Finance income and expense has been included in profit or loss for all insurance products.
 Where insurance finance income and expense has been disaggregated, the amount included in profit or loss is determined by a systematic allocation of the expected total insurance finance income or expenses over the duration of the group of contracts, using the discount rates determined on initial recognition.